zeno4ever/outlinedemoparty/content/compos.md

 * The compo team reserves the right to apply preselection in case of large numbers of entries, or to filter out troll/low-effort entries.
 Entries not shown in the competitions will not be released by Outline.
 * The compo team has the final word on things.
 We are reasonable people though, so we will do our best to be of help!
 * The maximum size for entry uploads to our partysystem is 512MB.
 If you wish to submit a larger file, please upload it elsewhere and upload the link in a text file or the comments on our partysystem.
-* The submission deadline for all entries is Thursday evening, May 18th 2024, at midnight (CEST).
+* The submission deadline for all compo entries is Thursday evening, May 18th 2024, at midnight (CEST).

 ### Compo Machine: